ibm-cloud-docs/transit-gateway/adding-ca.md

 ### Perform actions on a requested connection
 {: #tg-api-adding-cross-account-connection-transit-gateway-actions}

-After the original account has requested a cross-account connection, the other account must perform actions on a requested connection.
+After the original account requests a cross-account connection, the other account must perform actions on a requested connection.

 #### Request
 {: #tg-api-adding-cross-account-connection-transit-gateway-actions-request}